Welcome to VNPN-2

 Co-organizers are the University of Oslo, Sunnaas Rehabilitation Hospital, and Oslo University Hospital in Norway, together with Virginia Tech in the USA.
 The meeting includes invited speakers from the US and Nordic countries.
 The meeting lasts from Wednesday morning until Friday afternoon, with a get-together reception at Oslo City Hall, hosted by the Mayor of Oslo, on Wednesday and a festive dinner on Thursday evening, 20 September 2018.

 The meeting comprises sessions where researchers of varying seniority give concise talks on related themes.
 There are Panel Discussions on Thursday "Prospects of innovation for global brain health" and Friday "Future of precision neuroscience".
 Participants are encouraged to bring posters, which will be on display throughout the meeting.
 On Thursday, there are flash-presentations of posters and selection of “Best Poster”.
 For optimum interaction, speakers are invited, as far as possible, to stay for the whole three days

 The meeting is open to all.
-It is ideal for students at Master and PhD level, and particularly for physicians and other professionals specializing in brain disorders.
+It is ideal for trainees and students for Master and PhD degrees, and particularly for physicians and other professionals specializing in brain disorders (50% registration rate for trainees/students).
 Although the heading is ‘neuroscience’, a wide range of mutually interrelated themes is covered.